norse/notebooks/README.md

 # Norse Notebook Tutorials

-These notebooks are designed to familiarize yourself with the [Spiking Neural Network simulator, Norse](https://norse.github.io/notebooks/README.html#)
+These notebooks are designed to familiarize yourself with the [Spiking Neural Network simulator, Norse](https://norse.github.io/norse/).
-This material can be **run the notebooks directly in your browser**.
+These notebooks can be [directly run in your browser](https://norse.github.io/notebooks/README.html#).
 However, please note that the online execution relies on CPU, which can cause performance problems for larger networks.
 If you desire hardware acceleration (like GPU or TPU) you can either clone this repository and experiment locally, or use Google Colab.